Madung2/Madung2/README.md

-# Hi, I'm Yeseul You can also call me Tasha.👋
+# Hi, I'm Yeseul.
+You can also call me Tasha.👋
 I am a junior Python Backend Developer.

 ## 📌Intro